 by Bibianna Purgina, MD FRCPC

-Well differentiated liposarcoma is a type of cancer made up of fat.
-It is part of a group of cancers called sarcomas.
-Well differentiated liposarcoma can start anywhere in the body but the most common location for this tumour is the abdomen.
+Well-differentiated liposarcoma is a type of cancer made up of adipose tissue (fat).
+It is a slow-growing tumour that can start almost anywhere in the body.
 Another name for this tumour is an atypical lipomatous tumour.

 Points (from 0 to 3) are assigned for each of the microscopic features (0 to 3) and the total number of points determines the final grade of the tumour.
-According to this system, well differentiated liposarcomas may be either low or high-grade tumours.
-High-grade tumours (grades 2 and 3) are associated with a worse prognosis.
+According to this system, well-differentiated liposarcomas may be either low or high-grade tumours.
+The tumour grade is important because high-grade tumours (grades 2 and 3) are more aggressive and are associated with a worse prognosis.

 Points associated with each grade: